 He ascended the throne of Russia as a co-regent to his physically and intellectually disabled brother Ivan V. After winning a battle for political dominance with his sister Sophia, he triumphed as the undisputed leader of Russia.
 Then he left the country and travelled to the West to learn its science and technology, and returned as an accomplished ship-builder.

 After winning some wars with Turkey and Sweden, Peter the Great annexed lands neighboring two seas, the Azov Sea and the Baltic Sea.
-Then he founded St. Petersburg, an European-inspired city that was meant to be a capital of the future Russian Empire.
+Then he founded St. Petersburg, a European-inspired city that was meant to be a capital of the future Russian Empire.

 Eventually, his claim of imperial status was recognized by foreign powers, and Russia officially became an empire in 1721.
 He died of cold after rescuing a soldier from one of early St. Petersburg's many deluges caused by tidal activity and unpredictable winds.
-The Russian Empire founded by him was one of the world's superpowers until Red October, and he was a cult figure in Russia until the late XIX century, when the more conservative Muscovite-esque political ideas reached dominance.
+The Russian Empire founded by him was one of the world's superpowers until Red October, and he was a cult figure in Russia until the late 19th century, when the more conservative Muscovite-esque political ideas reached dominance.